VA Loan Entitlement and Eligibility Framework

 Examples

-Scenario: Veteran using second-tier entitlement for a second VA loan
+Veteran with partial entitlement remaining after a prior VA loan

 Common Mistakes to Avoid

-• Ignoring the residual income requirement and focusing only on DTI
+• Overlooking the residual income requirement during underwriting

 Documents You May Need